Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 Well. <i>Taking a deep breath</i>.
 It sounds exactly like what we need to solve our issue, isn't it?
 The `Observable<Immutable<_>>` and the `Subscriber<Immutable<_>>`s will share the same value, with the observable being able to mutate its inner value.
-The subscribers can modify the received value too, in an efficient way.
+The subscribers can modify the received value too, in an efficient way, without conflicting with the value from the observable.

 How immutable data structures are implemented?
 Oh… <q>beati pauperes in spiritu</q>[^beati_pauperes_in_spiritu]… it is actually really complex.
 It may